marcelofgaraujo/link_shortener/README.md

 </ul>

 ## How it works
 <p>As an API, you can test it on Insomnia, Postman or any APIs request tool.
-To shorten a URL, just select the "Form URL Encoded" option, and pass a key-value pair, which "url" is the key, and the URL you want to shorten is the value.</p>
+To shorten an URL, just select the "Form URL Encoded" option, and pass a key-value pair, which "url" is the key, and the URL you want to shorten is the value.</p>
 <p>The shortened URL will be returned in the template "http://localhost:8080/{6-digit-HASH}", because the project is running only locally.
 Though, this local URL will redirect you to the original URL.</p>

 ## Executing this project